ellipsis-drive/ellipsis-google-earth-engine-porting/README.md

+> This project is still in beta.
+We will actively fix bugs that you report.

 ### Import Google Earth Engine assets to Ellipsis Drive blocks

 This python command-line tool allows you to import Google Earth Engine assets to Ellipsis Drive blocks.
 It can also create blocks, layers or captures on the fly.